aJimenez19037/COE379L-Projects/README.md

 docker pull avlavelle/starfish
 docker run -it --rm -p 5000:5000 avlavelle/starfish
 ```
-In another terminal, clone this repository onto your vm
+In another terminal, clone this repository onto your vm and move into the Project4 folder.
 ```
 git clone git@github.com:aJimenez19037/COE379L-Projects.git
+Cd Project4
 ```
-Cd into the Project4 folder and then you are ready to use the ```POST``` route of the flask application to load the data.
+Now you are ready to use the ```POST``` route of the flask application to load the data.
 In your commandline, execute
 ```
-curl -X POST -F "file=@testdata.csv" 172.17.0.1:5000/models
+curl -X POST -F "file=@testdata.csv" 127.0.0.1:5000/models
 ```
 If successful, ```Data loaded``` will be printed.
 This route can be used to load in any version of the data that is processed according to what is found in our ```.ipynb``` files.
 If your file uses a different name than ```testdata.csv```, be sure to replace the file name in the curl command and be sure that it is located in the Project 4 directory.
 This ```POST``` ```/models``` route must be curled before any of the other routes are called in order to load in the data.